raspberrypilearning/lego-robot-car/en/step_3.md

 ### Pairing your Raspberry Pi with your Android device

 Later on, you will need to login to your Raspberry Pi to enable the pairing via the command line.
-Therefore it makses sense to use that method rather than using the Desktop.
+Therefore it makes sense to use that method rather than using the Desktop.

 On your Raspberry Pi: